Move over Kim Kardashian; the new wave of influencer marketing is here.

 If your business doesn’t use influencer marketing already, it probably will in the near future.

-, nearly two-thirds of retailers in North America use or are planning to use influencers, including celebrities, micro-influencers and brand advocates, as part of their marketing strategies.
+According to a November 2018 study by Retail TouchPoints, nearly two-thirds of retailers in North America use or are planning to use influencers, including celebrities, micro-influencers and brand advocates, as part of their marketing strategies.

 There’s a lot to like about influencer marketing:

 Consumers love it: In a survey of 3,500 consumers, 99% say they find new products thanks to influencers.